Mariners vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Boston Red Sox will meet on Tuesday at T-Mobile Park, at 9:40 PM ET, with J.P.
-Crawford and Justin Turner among those expected to produce at the plate.
+The Seattle Mariners and Julio Rodriguez head into the final of a three-game series against Rafael Devers and the Boston Red Sox on Wednesday at T-Mobile Park.

-The Mariners have been listed as -120 moneyline favorites in this matchup against the Red Sox (+100).
-The contest's total has been set at 7.5 runs.
+The Mariners are -135 moneyline favorites for this matchup with the Red Sox (+110).
+The total is 7.5 runs for this contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.